About the College of Commissioner Service

 The Masters program is advanced training that follows Bachelor of Commissioner Service training.
-This training provides eight hours of advanced training to teach critical skills that allow commissioners to assist units and unit leaders with concepts such as "lifesaving a unit," and skills to help develop new leaders.
+This training provides eight hours of advanced training to teach critical skills that allow commissioners to assist units and unit Leaders with concepts such as "lifesaving a unit" and skills to help develop new leader.
 You'll broaden your commissioner skills to effectively work with specific unit needs or special needs of Scouts.

 Doctorate in Commissioner Service

 The Doctorate program is the next Level of training after the Master’s Degree and includes carrying out a project that will benefit Scouting.
 Students attend eight hours of advanced level training courses that includes a presentation of your final project.

 Advanced Studies Degree

 The Advanced Studies Program provides eight hours of elective course curriculum that supplements other commissioner training.
 The Advanced studies Program is intended for commissioners who have already completed the Masters or Doctorate programs and are interested in gaining further knowledge from a wide range of topics.
 Roundtable courses are also offered as part of this study area.

 A non-degree opportunity for commissioners of any level to participate in a group discussion on key unit issues commissioners need to address.
 A great way to stay current with changes and new requirements in Scouting.